 About Foreign Patent Protection

 In addition to applying for a patent in the United States, you should consider seeking patent protection in other countries.
 By filing an international application or applications in selected countries, you can expand the potential market for your invention.
+Your United States patent will only protect you against others making, selling, or using your invention within the borders of the United States.
+Your United States patent will not enable you to prevent others from making, selling, or using your invention outside the United States.

 The International Application

 What this means is that even if you have filed an application in the U.S., you may also want to consider filing for patent protection in foreign countries.
 As in the U.S., public disclosure of your invention may affect your chances of obtaining patent protection in a foreign country.
 If your idea has market potential in the U.S., it may have potential in foreign markets as well.
+Filing in foreign countries not only increases your patent protection but also increases the market value of your idea, particularly to companies that import and export their products.
+Furthermore, if you plan to be the exclusive source of the invention and intend to manufacture your product overseas, you should definitely file for patent protection in those countries.

 Benefits of a PCT Application

+In most cases, a year is not enough time to know where you will need foreign patent protection.
+Thus, a PCT Application is a good way to plan for foreign patents without having to decide on the specific countries in which to seek protection.
 Most importantly, you do not need to decide where to file specific foreign patent applications for up to 30 months from your earliest official U.S. patent application filing date.
 For most, the International Application is the perfect way to avoid numerous foreign applications until much later.
 This gives you up to 30 months to actively market your invention.

 Based on the International Search Report, an International Preliminary Examination Report is prepared.
 Before the International Preliminary Examination Report is finalized, you have an opportunity to amend your PCT application.
 The goal is to amend a single PCT application rather than having to amend numerous patent applications in various countries later.
 Obtaining a positive Preliminary Examination Report on a PCT Application may significantly reduce the cost of prosecuting foreign applications, in many countries.